freenas/freenas-docs/userguide/storage.rst

 To create an encrypted volume, check the :guilabel:`Encryption` box shown in
 :numref:`Figure %s <create_zfs_pool_volman_fig>`.
-A pop-up message will remind you that **it is extremely important** to make a backup of the key as without it the data on the disks is inaccessible.
+A pop-up message reminds you that
+**it is extremely important to make a backup of the key**, as without it the data on the disks is inaccessible.
 Refer to :ref:`Managing Encrypted Volumes` for instructions.

 .. _Manual Setup: